ITRS-Group/cordial/gdna/README.md

 @reboot (cd /path/to/gdna/working/directory; gdna start --daemon)
 ```

+> [!NOTE]
-> 💡In both of the above examples you can omit the `cd` if you have used absolute paths in your configuration file for the log and data files.
+> In both of the above examples you can omit the `cd` if you have used absolute paths in your configuration file for the log and data files.

 ## Configuration

 ### `gdna.yaml`

-To make changes to how the `gdna` program runs, where is collects data from and where it reports to, you should review the extensively commented [`gdna.yaml`](gdna.yaml) file provided with the distribution (if you are reading this on GitHub then the file name just there is a link to the file).
+To make changes to how the `gdna` program runs, where is collects data from and where it publishes reports to, you should review the extensively commented [`gdna.yaml`](gdna.yaml) file provided with the distribution (if you are reading this on GitHub then the file name is a link to the file).

 To make changes when using docker compose you should edit the `docker-compose.yml` file you first created, and then run: